gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 ### Introduction

 I am always pondering what practices, tactics, behaviours and approaches make up the most successful software engineers.
-After almost 20 years working in the industry, in small and big teams, with waterfall and agile processes, and after thousands of written lines of code, I will present here an opinionated way of how to become an effective engineer.
+After 15 years working in the industry, in small and big teams, with waterfall and agile processes, and after thousands of written lines of code, I will present here an opinionated way of how to become an effective engineer.

 ## Write Code